ADITYAAV80/E2E-Network-Security/README.md

 12. Install all requirements from requirements.txt
 13. Install following minikube add-ons most of them are installed by default ingress, metrics-server needs to be installed
 ![minkube_addons](pictures/prereqs_minikube_addons.png)
+14. To use helm you need to install kubernetes.core using $ansible-galaxy collection install kubernetes.core
+15. Install helm using $curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
+16. In roles/elk/main.yaml you need to replace host:192.168.0.113 with host:<your-host-ip-address>

 ## Steps taken to build the project